ggerganov/llama.cpp/examples/main/README.md

 - `-ub N`, `--ubatch-size N`: Physical batch size.
 This is the maximum number of tokens that may be processed at a time.
 Increasing this value may improve performance during prompt processing, at the expense of higher memory usage.
 Default: `512`.

-- `-b N, --batch-size N`: Logical batch size.
+- `-b N`, `--batch-size N`: Logical batch size.
 Increasing this value above the value of the physical batch size may improve prompt processing performance when using multiple GPUs with pipeline parallelism.
 Default: `2048`

 ### Prompt Caching